maleckicoa/cifar10-cnn-image-classifier/README.md

 ## Hardware
 Training was primarily run on Google Colab with a single A100 GPU.
 CPU runs are possible but much slower; GPU is recommended for the larger models and transfer learning stages.

+## Frontend
+To see the model in action, please visit the live demo: [CIFAR-10 Demo](https://maleckicoa.com/demo-apps/cifar-10).

 ## License
 MIT